bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Final Version Sample Screen." />
 </p>

-In the end, you should get a slide that looks like this.
-It&apos;s a little bit different in that the slides are going to have some actual content on them.
+<p>In the end, you should get a slide that looks like this.
+It&apos;s a little
+bit different in that the slides are going to have some actual content on them.
-The pictures will actually be in the background of the slide, and then they&apos;re going to have little bit of a title and some text on them.
+The pictures will actually be in the background of the slide, and then they&apos;re going to have little bit of a title and some text on them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 361. basic strategy (216) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">